 It is estimated that the average mortgage redemption involves the lender in a paperwork exercise that costs somewhere in the region of £50, although redemption fees of over £200 are common.

-Some time ago, the Financial Services Authority (FSA) reviewed these charges and concluded that some of these charges are a breach of the Unfair Terms in Consumer Contracts Regulations 1999.
+Some time ago, the Financial Services Authority (FSA) (now the Financial Conduct Authority) reviewed these charges and concluded that some of these charges are a breach of the Unfair Terms in Consumer Contracts Regulations 1999.

 The FSA's advice to borrowers was as follows: